On the ergodicity of the frame flow on even-dimensional manifolds: Introduction

 The strategy of the proof is the following.
 When the frame flow is not ergodic, one can define a strict subgroup $H$ of $\mathrm{SO}(n-1)$ (defined up to conjugation) called the \emph{transitivity group}, and an $H$-subbundle of $FM$ on which the flow is ergodic, see \cite{Brin-75-1,Brin-75-2}, \S\ref{ssection:dynamics1}, and \S\ref{ssection:dynamics2} for further details.
 This subgroup gives in particular a reduction of the structure group of the frame bundle over the sphere $\Ss^{n-1}$.
 Using topological arguments, one can exclude most subgroups of $\mathrm{SO}(n-1)$ and only a few cases survive, see \S\ref{ssection:topology}.
 We show by representation theory and the non-Abelian Liv\v sic theory developed in \cite{Cekic-Lefeuvre-21-1}, that for each possible subgroup $H$ one can construct a flow-invariant section on the unit tangent bundle $SM$ which takes values either in $p$-forms (for $p=1,2,3$) or symmetric endomorphisms of the \emph{normal bundle} (the tangent bundle to the spherical fibers), see Theorem \ref{theorem:reduction}.
 In turn, the existence of such an invariant section gives rise on the base manifold $M$ to a new object, which we call \emph{normal twisted conformal Killing tensor}: it is a symmetric tensor twisted by some vector bundle, satisfying an algebraic constraint (\emph{normal} condition) and a differential equation similar to the conformal Killing equation (see \cite{Dairbekov-Sharafutdinov-10, Heil-Moroianu-Semmelmann-16, Guillarmou-Paternain-Salo-Uhlmann-16} for further details on the conformal Killing equation).
 Under some pinching condition and by curvature estimates, we can then rule out the existence of such a non-trivial object using the twisted Pestov identity, see Theorem \ref{theorem:invariant-structures} and \S\ref{section:invariant}.
-In comparison, earlier results on the ergodicity of the frame flow are based on purely topological arguments \cite{Brin-Gromov-80} or on geometric arguments on the universal cover of the manifold, see \cite{Brin-Karcher-83, Burns-Pollicott-03}.
+In comparison, earlier results on the ergodicity of the frame flow are based on purely topological arguments \cite{Brin-Gromov-80} (the result in \cite{Brin-Gromov-80} is also naturally re-established in the course of our proof, with essentially the same argument) or on geometric arguments on the universal cover of the manifold, see \cite{Brin-Karcher-83, Burns-Pollicott-03}.